George Osborne and wife Frances to divorce after 21 years

 The pair met at a mutual friend’s house over Sunday lunch, before marrying in 1998.

+They were pictured together last year in the royal box at Wimbledon and at the Evening Standard Theatre Awards, and Mrs Osborne had previously attended a number of Tory party conferences when her husband served as chancellor between 2010 and 2016.

-Mr Osborne, who served as Chancellor between 2010 and 2016, stood down as MP for Tatton two years ago and has gone on to hold a number of other roles.
+Mr Osborne stood down as MP for Tatton two years ago and has gone on to hold a number of other roles.

 He is a Northern Powerhouse Partnership chairman, and during his editorship of the London newspaper has served as a dean’s fellow at the Stanford Graduate School for Business, an honorary professor of economics at the University of Manchester, and a fellow at the McCain Institute in Washington DC.